chef/knife-azure/docs/ARM.md

 ### Common Configuration

-ARM configuration options can be specified in your knife.rb file only.
+ARM configuration options can be specified in your config.rb file only.

 The following options are required for all azurerm subcommands: